nicolezhu/nicolezhu.github.io/_posts/2015-2-23-52-books-in-52-weeks.md

 **Books**:

-- “Americanah” by Chimamanda Ngozi Adichie
+- *Americanah* by Chimamanda Ngozi Adichie
-- “Wild” by Cheryl Strayed
+- *Wild* by Cheryl Strayed
-- “The Wind-Up Bird Chronicle” by Haruki Murakami
+- *The Wind-Up Bird Chronicle* by Haruki Murakami
-- “The Design of Everyday Things” by Don Norman
+- *The Design of Everyday Things* by Don Norman
-- “White Teeth” by Zadie Smith
+- *White Teeth* by Zadie Smith
-- “The Unbearable Lightness of Being” by Milan Kundera
+- *The Unbearable Lightness of Being* by Milan Kundera
-- “To Kill a Mockingbird” by Harper Lee
+- *To Kill a Mockingbird* by Harper Lee
 - Joan Didion and E.B.
 White essay collections
-- “The Information Diet” by Clay Johnson
+- *The Information Diet* by Clay Johnson

 **Authors**